arvkay/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete - A shell script which deletes the /tmp/my_first_directory/betty file 9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file 10-back - A shell script which changes the working directory to the previous one
+8-firstdelete - A shell script which deletes the /tmp/my_first_directory/betty file 9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file 10-back - A shell script which changes the working directory to the previous one 11-lists - A shell script that lists files in current, parent and /boot directory